 This Week In Mobile: Facebook Analytics For App Links, Google’s Photo App to iPhone & Google launched Street View in Indonesia

-We would like to talk about – What happened in the week that passed by, on every Friday.
+We would like to talk about – what happened in the week that passed by, every Friday.

 Facebook Rolls Out Analytics For App Links

 On Thursday, Facebook rolled out analytics for App Links.
 An initiative to make easier for developers to link to specific content in partnership with Parse (which it purchased last year) and Mixpanel.
 The data available is still rather simple, but it’s a first step to convince developers that they should use it to send traffic between apps.
 Developers using Facebook’s new analytics tools can see when they send someone to another app, when a user has arrived at their app from an App Link, and when someone returns to their app from another app via @ Techcrunch